tim-elmer/VoIPainter/VoIPainter/README.md

 ## Description

-VoIPainter is a simple utility designed to change the background on a user's Cisco VoIP phone, without requiring access to the CUCM backend.
+VoIPainter is a simple Windows utility designed to change the background on a user's Cisco VoIP phone, without requiring access to the CUCM backend.

 ## **Requirements**